 At this point in time (December 2017) Smulpaapje has become a household name for anyone that wants to find a restaurant that serves more than the standard kids menu and the first couple of 'Smulpaapje proof' labels have been handed out to restaurants that are leading by example is how they feed their youngest guest.

 To get parents to feed their kids great food at home too, early April 2015 the first Smulpaapje cookbook was released, called 'What's for dinner' (Wat eten we vandaag in Dutch), it went to second print earlier this year.
 In september 2017 I released my second book, focussing on taking food to school (lunchboxes, Christmas dinner, snacks)

 Get in touch

-This website, which is visited by about 20.000 unique visitors per month, is in Dutch, but if you want more information or get in touch just drop us a line! or find me on Twitter @susanaretz or via @smulpaapje
+This website is in Dutch, but if you want more information or get in touch just drop us a line! or find me on Twitter @susanaretz or via @smulpaapje